-Table 4-2 and are also shown in the borehole log sheets attached in Appendix A. The groundwater levels measured on March 17, 2023 in the monitoring wells installed in Boreholes BH23-1 and BH23-2 were found to be at 1.8m to 5.5m below the existing ground surface corresponding to Elev.
-176.1m to 179.7m.
+Table 4-2 and are also shown in the borehole log sheets attached in Appendix A. The groundwater levels were found to be at 1.8m to 5.5m below the existing ground surface corresponding to Elev.
+176.1m to 179.7m at the time of the measurements.